sprockets/sprockets-postgres/docs/example.rst

     class Application(postgres.ApplicationMixin, app.Application):
         """
-        The ``ApplicationMixin`` provides the foundation for the ``RequestHandlerMixin`` to properly function and will automatically setup the pool to connect to PostgreSQL and will shutdown the connections cleanly when the application stops.
+        The :class:`sprockets_postgres.ApplicationMixin` provides the foundation
+        for the :class:`sprockets_postgres.RequestHandlerMixin` to properly function
+        and will automatically setup the pool to connect to PostgreSQL and will shutdown the connections cleanly when the application stops.

-        It should be used in conjunction with ``sprockets.http.app.Application`` and not directly with ``tornado.web.Application``.
+        It should be used in conjunction with :class:`sprockets.http.app.Application` and not directly with :class:``tornado.web.Application`.

         """